-Using this measure, we show that cities with average trade exposure increased their economic activity by 0.76 percent after a 1 percent city-specific depreciation, after controlling for common state variation.
-We start with the events of August and September 1931, when Mexican Peso devalued and the UK left the gold standard, depreciating the British pound relative to the US dollar.
-All of these events produced an appreciation of the US dollar of more than 15 percent relative to their trading partners.
+Using this measure, we show that cities with full trade exposure increased their economic activity by 0.76 percent after a 1 percent city-specific depreciation.
+We then evaluate particular events using the measure of trade exposure and also Bartik-type instruments.
+We start with the events of August and September 1931, when the Mexican peso was devalued and the UK left the gold standard, depreciating the British pound relative to the US dollar.
+All of these events produced an appreciation of the US dollar of more than 15 percent relative to US trading partners.
 We show that following a common pre-trend, cities with higher trade exposure exhibited an important drop in economic activity relative to non-exposed cities.
-The average exposed city reduced its level of economic activity by 10 percent, relative to a non exposed city by the end of the first half of 1932.
-We document that this drop accounts directly for over one-sixth of the drop in economic activity that the US experienced between 1931 and 1932, the deepest trough of the Great Depression.

 After measuring the importance of exchange rate movements for the external sector in the US, we explore the depreciation of 1933.
 US economic activity started to increase after President Roosevelt's inauguration.
 We show that starting in April 1933, cities exposed to exports to destinations whose currencies the US dollar depreciated the most in 1933 increased their economic activity more rapidly than cities with lower exposure.
-The growth of the average exposed city accounts for almost all of the increase in economic activity by the end of 1933 and accounted for around three-fifths of economic activity one year after the US abandoned the gold standard.
 These results suggest that a flexible exchange rate plays an important role in buffering macroeconomic shocks.